 Fully operational.
-This can be selected when the release conditions are fulfilled (see in the following).
+This can be selected when the release conditions are fulfilled (described later in this section).

-• Estimate Only
+Estimate Only

 The speed of each engine and the relative phase angle between them is indicated and continuously updated, but not controlled.
-This can be selected when the release conditions are fulfilled (see below).
+This can be selected when the release conditions are fulfilled (described later in this section).